samizak/Odin-Rock-Paper/README.md

 ## About

-Simple Rock-Paper-Scissors game built using HTML, CSS and Javascript
+Simple Rock-Paper-Scissors game built using HTML, CSS and Javascript for The Odin Project.

 ## Live Preview